-You won’t be blown away by the Mokka X’s cabin but you get a slick infotainment system and smartphone mirroring as standard.
+You won’t be blown away by the Vauxhall Mokka X’s cabin but you get a slick infotainment system and smartphone mirroring as standard.
 Alternatives are more spacious, though

 Entry-level cars also get a seven-inch touchscreen infotainment system with Apple CarPlay and Android Auto smartphone mirroring as standard, but it’s well worth upgrading to a Design Nav mode – they come with a larger eight-inch display and built-in satellite navigation.

-All the Mokka X’s controls are easy to use on the move but they don’t feel quite as solid as those in a Peugeot 2008.
+All the Vauxhall Mokka X’s controls are easy to use on the move but they don’t feel quite as solid as those in a Peugeot 2008.
 High-spec Elite and Ultimate models come with a few extra features but partial leather seats and tinted rear windows aren’t quite enough to justify their higher asking price.
 You’ll still have to pay extra for a Bose stereo and a reversing camera, too.

 You’d expect the high-riding Mokka X to have a spacious interior but its boot is pretty small and the back seats are a strict child-only zone

-Even entry-level Active models come with a seven-inch touchscreen infotainment system with DAB digital radio and Bluetooth connectivity.
+Even entry-level Active cars come with a seven-inch touchscreen infotainment system with DAB digital radio and Bluetooth connectivity.
 You don’t get satellite navigation as standard but you can use Apple CarPlay or Android Auto to mirror your phone’s navigation and music streaming apps to the car’s built-in screen instead.